-We have pleasure in presenting the second TransCare newsletter for 2022.
-I trust that you have all had a wonderful and peaceful Easter.
+We have pleasure in presenting the second TransHealth newsletter for 2022.
+I trust that you have all had a wonderful and peaceful Easter and enjoyed the recent holidays.

 Autumn has arrived: leaves take on an array of colours and the days become shorter and cooler.
-We urge our members to take extra care of their health and practise good hygiene during the time.
+We urge our members to take extra care of their health and practise good hygiene during this time.

-In this edition we cover a range of topics that I believe will be of value to you and your family.
+In this edition, we cover a range of topics that I believe will be of value to you and your family.